Thanks to our sponsor...

 He is a frequent speaker and panel moderator and in the past few years has presented at the Qualitative Research Consultants Association conference, the NW Insights Summit, QUAL360, the Puget Sound Research Forum, the American Marketing Association MarketMix conference and the Seattle chapter of the Interaction Design Association.
 David has also held positions at Q2 Brand Intelligence, Publicis Advertising, Tattoo brand consulting, Morla Design and KQEDfm.

 Pizza will be served.
 You may indicate your topping choice in the registration form.

 at the Museum of Flight in Seattle, WA.

-The first day of the SPARKS conference features over a dozen social marketing experts speaking on behavior change related to some of the most urgent issues we face, including public health, injury prevention, environmental health and protection, and community well-being in the Pacific Northwest.
-The second day includes in-depth intermediate and advanced level training on social marketing strategies used to tackle these issues.
+The first day of the SPARKS conference features over a dozen social marketing experts from across the Pacific Northwest speaking (TED Talk style) about behavior change campaigns and insights related to environmental protection, community engagement, public health and advanced theory.
+The optional second day has two primary points of focus: effective ways to spark behavior change and strategies for social includes in-depth intermediate and advanced level training on social marketing strategies used to tackle these issues.